Cantera/cantera/doc/sphinx/faq.rst

     Cantera is distributed with many examples for the Python and Matlab interfaces, and a smaller number of examples for the C++ and Fortran interfaces.
-The Matlab, C++, and legacy Python examples should be installed in the ``samples`` subdirectory of the Cantera installation directory, or they can be found in the ``samples`` subdirectory of the Cantera source directory.
+The Matlab, C++, and Fortran examples should be installed in the ``samples`` subdirectory of the Cantera installation directory, or they can be found in the ``samples`` subdirectory of the Cantera source directory.

-    Examples for the new Python interface can be found in the ``examples`` subdirectory of the Cantera Python module installation directory, or in the ``interfaces/cython/cantera/examples`` subdirectory of the Cantera
+    Examples for the Python interface can be found in the ``examples`` subdirectory of the Cantera Python module installation directory, or in the ``interfaces/cython/cantera/examples`` subdirectory of the Cantera
     source directory.